k3s-io/docs/docs/installation/airgap.md

 ### Automated Upgrades Method

-As of v1.17.4+k3s1 K3s supports [automated upgrades](../upgrades/automated.md).
+K3s supports [automated upgrades](../upgrades/automated.md).
 To enable this in air-gapped environments, you must ensure the required images are available in your private registry.

 You will need the version of rancher/k3s-upgrade that corresponds to the version of K3s you intend to upgrade to.
 Note, the image tag replaces the `+` in the K3s release with a `-` because Docker images do not support `+`.